Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/Related/Depression and anxiety/Can Anxiety Cause Depression if Left Untreated.md

 You may find it useful to think of your emotional bandwidth as a cup.
 If that cup becomes full of anxiety, panic, or fear, there’s limited room for emotions like joy, happiness, and peace.

-“The contents of your cup then overflow, and out come all of those negative emotions which commonly look like depression, sadness, or hopelessness.”
+The contents of your cup then overflow, and out come all of those negative emotions which commonly look like depression, sadness, or hopelessness.

 Left untreated, an anxiety disorder can lead to: